mithun-rahman/Thesis/README.md

 # Inventory Demand Forecasting and Predictive Analysis using e-commerce Big Data

+This is our under graduate level thesis.
-This repository contains our last year thesis related all code.
+This repository contains our thesis related all code.